Consortium leader:

 Brief description:

-The National Laboratory for Renewable Energy is building the scientific and technological, legal, economic and industrial law protection base for small-footprint energy technologies, especially H2 production/transport/storage/use and CO2 utilization (CCU).
+In order for Hungary to become the winner of the rise of the "Green Economy", it is necessary to create the knowledge base and set of competences that enable domestic economic actors to be competitive in the field of various decarbonization technologies.
+To this end, we are building the scientific and technological, legal, economic and industrial law protection base for small-footprint energy technologies, especially H2 production/transport/storage/use and CO2 utilization (CCU).
 The two technology groups can play a significant role in sectoral integration in parallel, supporting each other, iin strengthening energy security of supply and achieving decarbonization goals.

 Consortium leader: